presnick/ProgramsInformationPeople/_sources/Functions/Printvs.return.rst

        print h(2)

-.. mchoicemf:: test_questionfunctions_4_2
+.. mchoice:: test_questionfunctions_4_2
    :answer_a: 2
    :answer_b: 5
    :answer_c: 7
    :answer_d: 10
    :answer_e: Error: you can't nest function calls
-   :correct: d
    :feedback_a: Better read the section above one more time.
    :feedback_b: Better read the section above one more time.
    :feedback_c: That's h(2), but it is passed to g.
    :feedback_d: h(2) returns 7, so y is bound to 7 when g is invoked
    :feedback_e: Ah, but you can next function calls.
+   :correct: d

    What will the following code output?